aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to PPS" h2="Export CGM to PPS via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to PPS within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPS.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert CGM to PPS within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and efficient way to convert CGM to PPS without any manual intervention.

+The process of converting CGM to PPS involves two steps.
+Firstly, Aspose.PDF for Java is used to export CGM to PPTX.
+This component provides a wide range of features that enable developers to easily convert CGM to PPTX with just a few lines of code.
+It also supports a variety of formats, including CGM, PPTX, and PDF.

+Once the CGM file has been converted to PPTX, Aspose.Slides for Java can be used to convert PPTX to PPS.
+This component provides a comprehensive set of features that enable developers to easily convert PPTX to PPS with just a few lines of code.
+It also supports a variety of formats, including PPTX, PPS, and PDF.

+Aspose.Total for Java is a powerful and efficient way to convert CGM to PPS within any Java J2SE, J2EE, or J2ME application.
+It provides a comprehensive set of features that enable developers to easily convert CGM to PPS with just a few lines of code.
+It also supports a variety of formats, including CGM, PPTX, PPS, and PDF.
+With Aspose.Total for Java, developers can quickly and easily convert CGM to PPS without any manual intervention.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}